• bletours@gmail.com

 Day 01: Arrive Paro

-Paro Dzong (Rinpung Dzong): Explore the Rinpung Dzong which the locals call the ‘fortress of a heap of jewels’.
-Built in 1646 by Zhabdrung Ngawang Namgyal, the dzong stands on a hill above Paro Township.
-It is linked by the traditional cantilever bridge (called the Nemi Zam) over the Pa chu (Paro river) where one may pose a photograph.
+Paro Dzong (Rinpung Dzong): Explore the Rinpung Dzong which actually means the ‘fortress of a heap of jewels’.
+Built in 1646 by Zhabdrung Ngawang Namgyal, the dzong stands on a hill above Paro Town.
+It is also linked by a traditional cantilever bridge ,called the Nemi Zam over the Pa chu (Paro river) where one may pose a photograph.
 Experience a walk up a paved stone path running alongside the imposing outer walls.

 Day 02: Paro- Thimphu Sightseeing with meditation